lukq/hlipa-map-view/Readme.md

     path_to_python\python hlipamap.py

-When the program runs, it shows all game rooms that are on the same floor.
-To view a different floor, press keys Home or End, or use the on-screen buttons.

-You can also toggle between color rendering and shades of grey rendering by pressing the c key.
+## Controls

+The program does not show the complete map at once, only the current floor.

+Home, End - show a different floor c - show colors/shades of grey n - show room numbers